kuoyang1999/metareview-generation/README.md

-# LLM Meta Review
+# LLM Meta Review Generation

-**LLM Meta Review** is a project aimed at extending the context length of LLaMA-based models and fine-tuning them using low-rank adaptation (LoRA) for meta review tasks.
-It includes support for flash attention, custom datasets, and integration with DeepSpeed for efficient large-model training.
+**LLM Meta Review Generation** is a project aimed at extending the context length of LLaMA-based models and fine-tuning them using low-rank adaptation (LoRA) for meta review tasks.

 ## Features